hilbix/tino/howto/debian/crypt.md

 - If you want maximum compatibilty (to mostly current situations) use `--pbkdf pbkdf2`
 - Use `cryptsetup --help` to see the "Default compiled-in device cipher parameters" (at the very end of the output)

+> **!WARNING!**
+>
+> **`keyscript`s are incompatible with SystemD!**
+> AFAICS they only work with `cryptdisk_start` and initrd.
+>
+> `man crypttab` on Debian `bookworm` states:
+> WARNING: With systemd as init system, this option might be ignored.
+At the time this is written (December 2016), the systemd cryptsetup helper doesn't support the keyscript option to /etc/crypttab.
+For the time being, the only option to use keyscripts along with systemd is to force processing of the corresponding crypto devices in the initramfs.
+See the 'initramfs' option for further information.

 First, create a `keyscript` which outputs the some key when run.

 - This is `/path/to/keyscript.sh` below